Award Winning Children's Literature at WOU

-"The Newbery Medal was named for eighteenth-century British bookseller John Newbery.
-It is awarded annually to the author of the most distinguished contribution to American literature for children." -- From Association for Library Service to Children Newbery Medal
+The Newbery Medal is awarded annually to the author of the most distinguished contribution to American literature for children.

-The Pura Belpré Award is presented annually to a Latino/Latina writer and illustrator whose work best portrays, affirms, and celebrates the Latino cultural experience in an outstanding work of literature for children and youth. --Association for Library Service to Children--Pura Belpre
+The Pura Belpré Award is presented annually to Latino/Latina creators whose work best portrays, affirms, and celebrates the Latino cultural experience in a work of literature for children and youth.

 The Sibert Award honors the most distinguished informational book published in English in the preceding year for its significant contribution to children’s literature.